Zireael07/FreeRoamRoguelikeRacerPrototype/README.md

 # FreeRoamRoguelikeRacerPrototype

-This is a Godot 3.0 (beta 1) project.
+This is a Godot 3.0 (rc 2/3) project.

 For a 2.1.4 version, see the 2.1.4 branch.